Muslims (Sunnis) 99.8%, Christians and others 0.2%

-“The terror group al-Shabaab killed, mutilated or harassed persons suspected of having converted from Islam or those who did not abide by the religious edicts of the group.
-During the year, al-Shabaab was responsible for killing civilians, government officials, members of parliament, Somali armed forces and police officers, as well as troops from the contributing countries of the African Union Mission in Somalia (AMISOM).
-On October 26, 2016, pro-ISIS fighters occupied a small coastal town in Puntland and proclaimed Sharia law until the Puntland security forces expelled them in early December 2016.
+“The terror group al-Shabaab killed, mutilated or harassed individuals suspected of converting to Islam or those who did not follow the group’s religious edicts.
+During the year, al-Shabaab was responsible for killing civilians, government officials, members of parliament, Somali forces and police, as well as troops from the contributing countries of the African Union Mission in Somalia (AMISOM).
+On 26 October 2016, Pro-ISIS fighters occupied a small coastal town in Puntland and proclaimed Sharia until the Puntland security forces drove them out in early December 2016.

 There was strong social pressure to abide by Sunni Islamic traditions.
 The conversion from Islam to another religion remained socially unacceptable in all areas.
 Conversion suspects were harassed by members of their community. “(U.S.St.Dep.)